amoyag00/File-system/README.md

-# practica-assoofs-amoyag00
+# File system
-practica-assoofs-amoyag00 created by GitHub Classroom

-Nota para compilar: en mi caso al usar make la ruta que usaba uname "/lib/modules/4.4.0-72-generic" no contenia la carpeta build.
+Implementation of a file system based on the one made by psankar https://github.com/psankar/simplefs

+Troubleshooting:
+About compiling: when using make, the route which used uname "/lib/modules/4.4.0-72-generic" didn't contain the build folder.
-En su lugar he usado la versión 4.4.0-71 poniendo su ruta directamente.
-Si no funciona tal y como est cambiar "make -C /lib/modules/4.4.0-71-generic/build  M=$(PWD) modules" por "make -C /lib/modules/$(shell uname -r)/build M=$(PWD) modules" y "make -C /lib/modules//lib/modules/4.4.0-71-generic/build M=$(PWD) clean" por "make -C /lib/modules/$(shell uname -r)/build M=$(PWD) clean"
+Instead, I have used the version 4.4.0-71 writing its route directlty.If it does not work, change "make -C /lib/modules/4.4.0-71-generic/build  M=$(PWD) modules" for "make -C /lib/modules/$(shell uname -r)/build M=$(PWD) modules" and "make -C /lib/modules//lib/modules/4.4.0-71-generic/build M=$(PWD) clean" for "make -C /lib/modules/$(shell uname -r)/build M=$(PWD) clean"